scantailor/scantailor/packaging/windows/readme.en.txt

    Source directory: C:\build\scantailor-0.9.0\packaging\windows\patch_libtiff
    Binary directory: C:\build\tiff-patch-dir

    Click "Configure".
 Select the project type "MinGW Makefiles".
 If any paths were not found, enter them manually, then click "Configure" again.
    If everything went right, the "Generate" button will become clickable.
    Click it.
 Sometimes it's necessary to click "Configure" more than once before "Generate" becomes clickable.
+   [VC++]
+   Select your version of Visual C++ (Visual Studio) instead of "MinGW Makefiles"

+5. [VC++]
+   Go to C:\build\tiff-patch-dir and open file "patch_libtiff.sln".
+   It will open in Visual Studio.
+From there, do Build -> Build Solution.

+   [MinGW]
-5. Do the following from the Qt Command Prompt:
+   Do the following from the Qt Command Prompt:

    C:
    cd C:\build